Tower Climb · Difficulty Audit

 • Roobet Towers: the tile-climb with four difficulty modes.
 This page.

-• Roobet Crash: the verified 97 percent RTP audit-set anti-leader; see the audit-set anti-leader Crash teardown.
+• Roobet Crash: the verified 97 percent RTP coverage anti-leader; see the coverage anti-leader Crash teardown.

 • Roobet Coinflip: the simplest binary mechanic; see the binary mechanic teardown.